ZobaOkafor/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 # Components of a Simple Web Infrastructure/Stack
 A simple Web infrastructure/Stack contains an operating system (OS), a programming language, database software, and a Web server.

-The following are components of a Simple Web Infrastructure/Stack:
+Let's look at the components of a Simple Web Infrastructure/Stack:

 What is a server?

 - A server is a physical or virtual machine responsible for hosting and serving a website.
 It is a computer system or software that provides functionality or services to other computers, known as clients, over a network.